stormasm/textinput/README.md

 - styled
 - theme

-For more details of this code being used please see the workspace branch of [textinput-test](https://github.com/stormasm/textinput-test).
+For more details of this code being used please see the workspace branch of this repo along with the repo [textinput-test](https://github.com/stormasm/textinput-test).

 If you just want the textinput functionality and do not care about the workspace functionality then the *main* branch should probably suffice.